severity1/terraform-cloud-mcp/README.md

 Future examples (planned implementation):
 ```
+User: Can you create a new workspace in "example-org" called "staging" with auto-apply enabled?
+Claude: [Uses create_workspace tool to create a new workspace with auto_apply=True]

+User: Can you update my "staging" workspace in "example-org" to use a specific Terraform version?
+Claude: [Uses update_workspace tool to update the workspace with a specific terraform_version]

 User: Can you create a plan for my "production" workspace and explain what changes will be made?
-Claude: [Will use create_run tool to generate a plan and explain_plan tool to provide a human-readable summary]
+Claude: [Will use create_run tool to generate a plan and explain_plan tool to provide a human-readable summary when implemented]
 ```

 ## Development